M7md0010/LaserDistanceMeter/README.md

 ---

 ## 🚀 How to Use
-1. Upload both `EyeReaderTransmitter.ino` and `EyeReaderReceiver.ino` to their respective ESP32 boards.
+1. Upload `LaserDistanceMeter.ino` to the ESP32 board.
 2. Connect to the Wi-Fi SSID: `RemoteXY` (Password: `12345678`)
 3. Open RemoteXY app (port: 6377) to monitor values.
 4. Press the button to record distance snapshots.